sfc-gh-mhindi/REPO_CANVA/3-B2B/Scope_of_Work.md

 4. **Credentials:** API keys and authentication credentials for third-party sources will be provided by Canva
 5. **Team Availability:** Canva technical team available for weekly design reviews and bi-weekly status meetings
 6. **OpenFlow Stability:** OpenFlow platform is production-ready and stable for new implementations
-7. **Infrastructure:** Webhook hosting infrastructure is available or can be provisioned quickly
+7. **Infrastructure:** Ingestion hosting infrastructure is available or can be provisioned quickly
 8. **Approval Process:** Technical decisions can be approved within 3-5 business days

 ### 8.2 Critical Dependencies